Chart Color Schemes

 Thrumster has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified seven projects likely impacting the area.
-Notable ones are Thrumster Business Park, Sovereign Place Town Centre, The Sanctuary Port Macquarie, and Barton Heights Master Plan (Sovereign Hills).
-The following list details those most relevant.
+Key projects include Thrumster Business Park, Sovereign Place Town Centre, The Sanctuary Port Macquarie, and Barton Heights Master Plan (Sovereign Hills).
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.